 Peshkom – on foot

 CAREFUL!
 Please be very careful when you cross roads in Irkutsk.
 The number of cars in the city has more than tripled since perestroika.
 The current road conditions have led to very reckless driving.

 Buses to areas outside Irkutsk (Prigorodnoe dvizhenie avtobusov) and scenic water transport is available.
-Visit the bus station (avtovokzal), or the river boat stations (Pristan Raketa or Rechnoi Vokzal) for more information.
+For more information go here and visit the bus station (avtovokzal), or the river boat stations (Pristan Raketa or Rechnoi Vokzal).
 See SRAS's list of recommended day trips from Irkutsk for more information.